ex0rx/sc1015/README.md

 ## Conclusion

-## Lessons taken away from this project
+## What did we learn from this project?
 * Handling imbalanced datasets using resampling methods
 * Neural Networks, MLPClassifier from sklearn
 * Random Forest